Gmes23/tic-tac-toe/README.md

 };
 ```
 Initializes a new game on the blockchain.
 Creates a new transaction (tx) and sets the required parameters.
-By calling the shared::new function in the smart contract we begin to create a game object.
+By calling the `shared::new` function in the smart contract we create a game object.
 It uses the connected wallet's address (account.address) for Player X and Player O during testing.
 Signs and executes the transaction to create the game, returning a unique objectId for the game.
 2. Start New Game